peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The difference between the two numbers, that is, this arbitrary-precision rational number minus another arbitrary-precision rational number.
+The difference of the two objects.

 <b>Exceptions:</b>